The Hardness of Achieving Impact in AI for Social Impact Research: A Ground-Level View of Challenges & Opportunities: Challenges Uncovered

 \subsection{Structural and Organizational Challenges}

-Through our analysis, we identified four types of structural and organizational challenges: misaligned incentives in (1) academia, (2) partner organizations, (3) funding issues, and (4) institutional inertia and disciplinary gaps.
+Through our analysis, we identified four types of structural and organizational challenges:

-\textit{4.1.1}$\>$\textit{Misaligned Incentives in Academia.}\\ \textit{A) Pervasive “Publish or Perish” culture: }Due to a pervasive “publish or perish” culture in academia, AI researchers interested in AI4SI projects often find themselves at conflicting crossroads: the need to produce meaningful, context-aware, deployable solutions with measurable real-world impact v/s publishing a high volume of papers at well-reputed, competitive AI venues.
-For researchers working in low-resource settings, it often requires long-term partnerships with community stakeholders, extensive engineering, and field work to design systems with real-world relevance and impact.
-These realities of field-driven work, which rarely lead to high-volume publications, often misalign with academic success metrics.
-As a result, the lack of appropriate incentive structures in academia often leads AI4SI projects to be deprioritized in favor of “lower hanging fruits” or more ``easily publishable" work. $P_1$ candidly reflected on this tension: \begin{displayquote} \textit{I think that one problem [...] is the culture, not just the culture, but the incentives of CS academia have become really high number of publications focused.
-And I think that's a very bad thing for the field and for the depth of work, and for the ability to do the kind of work that I would like to do, and would like to see people doing in the [AI4SI] space. [...]
-That's one thing that we really need to try to figure out, because the incentives are bad in some ways.} -- $P_1$ \end{displayquote}
+\textit{4.1.1}$\>$\textit{Misaligned Incentives in Academia.} \\ \textit{A) Pervasive “Publish or Perish” culture: }Due to a pervasive “publish or perish” culture in academia, researchers interested in AI4SI projects often find themselves at conflicting crossroads: the \emph{desire} to produce meaningful, context-aware, deployable solutions with measurable real-world impact v/s the \emph{need} to publish a high volume of papers at well-reputed, competitive venues.
+To achieve ``success”, AI4SI projects often require long-term partnerships with community stakeholders, extensive engineering, and field work to design systems with real-world relevance and impact.
+These realities of field-driven AI4SI work, which rarely lead to high-volume publications, often misalign with academic success metrics.
+As a result, the lack of appropriate incentive structures in academia often leads AI4SI projects to be deprioritized in favor of “lower hanging fruits” or more ``easily publishable'' work. $P_{1}$ candidly reflected on this tension: \begin{displayquote} \textit{I think that one problem [...] is the culture, [...] the incentives of CS academia have become really high number of publications focused. [...]
+That's a very bad thing for the field and for the depth of work, and for the ability to do the kind of work that I would like to do, and would like to see people doing in the [AI4SI] space. [...]
+We really need to try to figure [this] out, because the incentives are bad in some ways.} -- $P_1$ \end{displayquote}

-In addition, participants also mentioned how the time-intensive nature of these collaborations clashed with the rapid and competitive nature of academic publishing. $P_5$ noted how sustained time commitments are often at odds with short publication cycles that define success in AI/ML:
+Other participants also noted how the time-intensive nature of these collaborations clashed with the rapid, competitive pace of academic publishing. $P_5$ noted how this pressure manifests for PhD students working on AI4SI projects: